MykelDeyb/DATA101_Main/README.md

 - Interactive Elements: Dropdown menus for selecting provinces, years, and LGUs enable seamless navigation and exploration of data
 - Choropleth Map: Utilizes the Viridis color palette for clear and detailed representation of CMCI scores, with colors changing based on the selected year
 - Reference Points: Includes a fixed reference point for Manila on the map, while the point representing the selected province dynamically adjusts for spatial context
-- Province Profil
-- e: Displays detailed statistics such as overall CMCI score, ranking, highest score rank, population, and revenue for selected provinces
+- Province Profile: Displays detailed statistics such as overall CMCI score, ranking, highest score rank, population, and revenue for selected provinces
 - LGU Profile: Provides insights into LGU-specific statistics within the selected province
 - Color-Coded Bar Chart: Showcases scores across the five pillars of competitivenes for the selected province under the LGU Profile